Hotz99/verlet_simulator/README.md

 I wanted to warm-up for next period's course of High Performance Computing, which entails C++ and parallelism concepts.

-## Disclaimer
+## Credits

-This is my attempt at replicating Pezzza's project, ensuring I thoroughly understand the employed concepts.
+This is my attempt at **replicating** Pezzza's project, ensuring I thoroughly understand the employed concepts.
 His video, which sparked my curiosity: https://www.youtube.com/watch?v=9IULfQH7E90

 ## Components Overview